Asymptotics of Jack characters: Degree bounds of Dołęga and F eray

-Vershik and Kerov \cite{VershikKerov1981a} proved a special case of the following result; namely in the case $A=1$ which corresponds to the characters $\Ch_\pi^{A=1}$ of the symmetric groups given by \eqref{eq:normalized-character}.
+Vershik and Kerov \cite{VershikKerov1981a} proved a special case of the following result (namely in the case $A=1$ which corresponds to the usual characters $\Ch_\pi^{A=1}$ of the symmetric groups).
 In the setup of Jack characters it was proved (in a slightly different formulation) by Lassalle \cite[Proposition~2]{Lassalle2008a}.
-Nevertheless, we provide an alternative proof below.
+Yet another proof, based on the results of Dołęga and F\'eray can be found in the early version of the current work \cite[Proposition 3.4]{Sniady2016a}.

 \begin{proposition} Let $\pi$ be a partition and $m\geq 1$ be an integer.

 Then

 is a polynomial of degree $|\pi|$; its homogeneous top-degree part is equal to